miraytopal/Medical-Image-Classification-AWS-SageMaker/README.md

 Before you start, ensure that you have the following prerequisites in place:

 An AWS account with appropriate permissions to use Amazon SageMaker.
-AWS Command Line Interface (CLI) installed and configured with your AWS credentials.
+AWS Command Line Interface (CLI) is installed and configured with your AWS credentials.

 Resources
 --